-Every seller is wondering if hosting an open house will be their big chance to sell.
-It’s impossible to say it’ll guarantee a sale or even an offer .
-However, what we do know is that an open house can’t hurt the chances.
+Every seller wonders if hosting an open house will be their big chance to sell.
+It’s impossible to say it’ll guarantee a sale or even an offer.
+However, what we do know is that an open house can’t hurt your chances.

-While it’s not unthinkable to sell your home at an open house, it’s pretty unlikely.
+While it’s not unthinkable to sell your home at an open house, it may seem unlikely.
 So why does everyone make so much noise about this notable event in the real estate industry?
-An open house can effectively reduce time consumption, inconvenience, hassle, and stress for everyone in the buying or selling process, which is why more and more agents are recommending this to their clients.
+An open house can effectively save time, inconvenience, hassle, and stress for everyone in the buying or selling process, which is why more and more agents recommend this to their clients.

 Who goes to open houses?

-The truth is most buyers who are seriously looking for a house are working with a real estate agent .
+The truth is most buyers seriously looking for a house are working with a real estate agent.
 They get new listings from agents as soon as homes hit the market.
 Their agents take them out to look at homes, and they get private tours of the property.
 So by the time an open house is held, a serious buyer has already considered the property.

 Do open houses sell homes?

 The open house offers benefits felt on both the buying and selling end.
 Sellers love the benefit of convenience.
 It takes a ton of time to accommodate individual viewings.
 With a family and a full-time job, private showings can become very inconvenient, as they require a deep clean followed by a vanishing act — all at a moment’s notice.
 An open house sweeps aside all the uninterested candidates in one go.
 It saves time, increases the chance of a quicker sale, and opens the door for multiple bids, which means there is potential to make more money.